-It involves encouraging the drainage of intraocular liquid (aqueous humour), given that high intraocular pressure is the most common cause associated with the onset of glaucomatous damage.
+It involves encouraging the drainage of intraocular liquid (aqueous humour), since high intraocular pressure is the most common cause associated with the onset of glaucomatous damage.

 When is this treatment indicated?

-You must bear in mind that childhood glaucoma treatment is mainly surgical, with medical treatment being reserved to cases that are not fully developed and/or as preparation prior to surgery over the short term.
+You must bear in mind that childhood glaucoma treatment is mainly surgery.
+Medical treatment is reserved to cases that are not fully developed and/or as preparation prior to short-term surgery.